 Shortly after the February 2007 Joint Statement, Assistant Secretary Hill updated the assessment of the DPRK's highly enriched uranium (HEU) program, saying that North Korea purchased some equipment (including Pakistani centrifuges from A.Q.
 Khan) and that there was a question of whether its procured aluminum tubes were used in a HEU program.
-Hill also said that "the North Koreans have not acknowledged having an HEU program."
-Moreover, Joseph DeTrani, the DNI's Mission Manager for North Korea, testified on February 27 that whereas U.S. intelligence had "high confidence" in October 2002 that North Korea was acquiring material sufficient for a production-scale capability to enrich uranium, there was a change to "mid-confidence."
-An unnamed U.S. official clarified in June 2007 that the 2002 finding of the
+Hill also said that "the North Koreans have not acknowledged having an HEU program.389 Moreover, Joseph DeTrani, the DNI's Mission Manager for North Korea, testified on February 27 that whereas U.S. intelligence had "high confidence" in October 2002 that North Korea was acquiring material sufficient for a production-scale capability to enrich uranium, there was a change to "midconfidence."90 Ån unnamed U.S. official clarified in June 2007 that the 2002 finding of the DPRK's acquisition of equipment did not change, but confidence about the progress of the HEU program changed.91 This re-statement could have given credence to the PRC's stated doubts about U.S. intelligence.
+The intelligence community (IC) told Congress in the Section 721 Report for 2007 that although North Korea halted and disabled portions of its plutonium production, "we assess with high confidence it has in the past pursued a uranium enrichment capability that we judge is for nuclear weapons and assess with at least moderate confidence that it continues to pursue such a capability."
+For 2008, the IC reported that "although North Korea has halted and

-84 State Department, Christopher Hill's briefing, Berlin, Germany, January 17, 2007.
+88 State Department, Christopher Hill's briefing, Berlin, Germany, January 17, 2007.

-85 Christopher Hill, "Update on the Six-Party Talks," remarks to the Brookings Institution, Korea Economic Institute, and Asia Society, February 22, 2007.
+89 Christopher Hill, "Update on the Six-Party Talks," remarks to the Brookings Institution, Korea Economic Institute, and Asia Society, February 22, 2007.

-86 Senate Armed Services Committee, hearing on the "Annual Threat Assessment of the Director of National Intelligence," February 27, 2007.
+90 Senate Armed Services Committee, hearing on the "Annual Threat Assessment of the Director of National Intelligence," February 27, 2007.